Lake O The Pines Fishing Guide: Bass, Crappie & Tips 2026

 Vegetation Edges and Hydrilla Beds

-Hydrilla coverage varies annually but typically encompasses 15-20% of the lake surface.
-The grass edges create ambush points for bass while harboring abundant forage.
-Target irregular edges, pockets, and points in the grass using weedless presentations.
+Hydrilla coverage varies annually depending on weather and management, but typically encompasses 15-20% of the lake surface during summer months.
+Grass edges create ambush points for bass while harboring abundant forage in the form of shad and bluegill.
+Target irregular edges, pockets within the grass, and points where the vegetation meets open water.

 GPS Coordinates for Secret Spots